 - University of Montana School of Law, Missoula, Montana

 - Southern Oregon University, Ashland, Oregon

 - Major: Environmental Science and Policy

 - Cause for Rebellion?
-Examining How Federal Land Management Agencies & Local Governments Collaborate on Land Use Planning, Co-Authored with Michelle Bryan, Journal of Energy and Environmental Law, 2015
+Examining How Federal Land Management Agencies & Local Governments Collaborate on Land Use Planning, Co-Authored by Michelle Bryan, Graham Coppes, Katelyn Hepburn and Ross Keogh, Journal of Energy and Environmental Law, 2015

 Past Employment Positions